PLEASE NOTE: Limited quantities available. When inventory is gone, there will be no additional keyboards available.

 IntelliKeys means physical, visual and cognitive access for people with a wide range of disabilities to easily type, enter numbers, navigate on-screen displays, and execute menu commands.
 IntelliKeys is an intelligent, alternative keyboard that plugs into any Macintosh or Windows computer with only the change of a cable.
 It is an ideal solution for anyone who has difficulty using a standard keyboard.
 Unlike the keyboard on your computer, you can change the way IntelliKeys looks and functions by sliding in different overlays for numbers, mouse movement, alphabetical and QWERTY key layouts, and others for instant use.

 IntelliKeys USB plugs into the computer's USB port.
 The universal design of the overlays provides large, well-spaced keys in high contrast colors to help students locate letters, numbers, words, and directional arrows.
 Concepts are broken down into manageable components, with streamlined choices, fewer concepts at a time, pictures to support learning - even student photographs for personalization.

 A special setup overlay allows you to customize keyboard settings such as the response rate and the repeat rate to facilitate access for students who tend to press unwanted keys or keep their finger on a key too long.
 IntelliKeys USB also works with switch-accessible software and helps the transition from switch-scanning to direct-select access.

 IntelliKeys USB also works with switch-accessible software and helps the transition from switch-scanning to direct-select access.
-It is compatible with cable and wireless AbleNet switches.
-Overlay Maker can be used to program words or phrases for switches connected to IntelliKeys USB.
+It is compatible with cabled and wireless switches.

 IntelliKeys USB's sophisticated programming allows customizing each keyboard by selecting: